 Wednesdays, 3:05-4pm - Hop-Off-The-Bus: Children's Program

 A story will be read aloud each week, small activities connected with the story will be included throughout, and an after-school snack will be provided.
-School age children grades 1+ are welcome (written permission required; please stop by the Library to pick up a form).
-Younger children are welcome but must be accompanied by an adult.
-The Randolph bus usually arrives at the Library between 3:15-3:25pm.
-The program will end at 4:30pm and children must be picked up or met at the Library at that time.
+School age children grades 1-5 are welcome (written permission required; please stop by the Library to pick up a form).
+The Randolph bus usually arrives at the Library around 3:05pm.
+The program will end at 4pm and children must be picked up or met at the Library at that time.

 All events are free to the public.
 Donations to help defray costs are appreciated.